Gibraltar Mountain (Washington)

 Gibraltar Mountain, elevation 3,784 ft, is a peak in the Monashee Mountains, located 1.5 mi southeast of Republic, Washington, United States.
 The name was originally spelled with an "e" as Gibralter Mountain, but current sources use an "a" instead.
-The main geologic mass of the mountain is comprised of Sanpoil Volcanics igneous rock, while topographically, it is defined by several faults, an ancient river system, and the Cordilleran ice sheet.
+The main geologic mass of the mountain is composed of Sanpoil Volcanics igneous rock, while topographically, it is defined by several faults, an ancient river system, and the Cordilleran ice sheet.
 A diverse group of plants is found across the mountain slopes, including trees, shrubs, herbs and parasitic.
 Wildfires are a threat to the mountain with areas being high risk due to wildland–urban interface and proximity to Republic.
 Human use has included scouting and trail building.

 Location

 Gibraltar Mountain is located 1.5 mi southeast of Republic in northwest central Ferry County, Washington.
 It is part of the western edge of the Kettle River Range, a subrange of the Monashee Mountains.
 The eastern side of Gibraltar is bordered by the O'Brian Creek Valley drainage which cuts a course on the eastern flank.
 The northern and western sides are bounded by the Sanpoil River Valley.
 The southern areas transition into a south trending ridge and highlands leading to Camel Back and Quartz Mountains.
 The western face of the mountain is noted by H. Bancroft (1914) to be precipitous, and the mountain as a whole was considered by Umpleby (1910) to be one of the principal topographic features of the Republic Mining District.